Klosmi/WP-dev/WPDevNotes.md

 }, 1000);
 ```

 First, we will completely replace the return value with a pair of parentheses.
-Multi-line JSX is supported, However, it must be wrapped with a pair of parentheses.
+Multi-line JSX is supported, however, it must be wrapped with a pair of parentheses.

 ```
 import React from 'react';